s3alfisc/wildboottestjlr/README.md

 ```

 You can install Julia by following the steps described here:
-<https://julialang.org/downloads/>. `WildBootTests.jl` can be installed
+<https://julialang.org/downloads/>. `WildBootTests.jl` can then be
-via Julia’s package management system.
+installed via Julia’s package management system.

-To install R and Julia from within R, you can use functionality from
+To install `WildBootTests.jl` and Julia from within R, you can use
+functionality from
 [JuliaCall](https://github.com/Non-Contradiction/JuliaCall):

 ``` r